bmelinden/uncertainSPT/README.txt

 localization uncertainty for single particle tracking and localization microscopy.
-1) EMCCDfit, localization algorithms to estimate particle positions and localization uncertainty from images aquired by an EMCCD camera, 1b) EMCCD_dark_count_calibration.m, a calibration routine that extract EMCCD parameters from very low light images (<<1 photons/pixel), and
+1) EMCCDfit, localization algorithms to estimate particle positions and localization uncertainty from images aquired by an EMCCD camera.
 2) EMhmm, a variational EM algorithm that performs maximum likelihood inference in a diffusive hidden Markov model, where both motion blur and localization uncertainty are included in the model, through an extension of the Berglund model for single-state diffusion [1].
+3) EMCCD_dark_count_calibration.m, a calibration routine that extract EMCCD parameters from very low light images (<<1 photons/pixel).

+NOTE: calibrating with a clodes shutter is sensitive to spurious electrons generated in the EM multiplication stage, and may systematically underestimate the actual EM gain [3].

 The code runs on matlab, with some inner loops implemented in C/C++.
 Binaries for 64 bit linux and max OS are included.

-If you use this code, please cite our work [2].
+If you use EMCCDfit or EMhmm, please cite ref.
+[2].

 1. Berglund, A.J.
 (2010).
 Statistics of camera-based single-particle
 tracking.
 Phys.
 Rev. E 82, 11917. doi: 10.1103/PhysRevE.82.011917